December 1, 2025

 Complete and Update Disclosures: Complete and update federal agency and Northwestern disclosures.
 Review the federal requirements when submitting a proposal or accepting funding.

-Review and use the Northwestern Resources: Review and use the resources on the federal agency requirements maintained by Sponsored Research (SR) and the foreign influence guidance from the Export Controls & International Compliance (ECIC) Office.
+Review and use the Northwestern Resources: Review and use the resources on the federal agency requirements maintained by Sponsored Research (SR) and the Research Security guidance from the Export Controls & International Compliance (ECIC) Office.

-Understand the terms and conditions: Work closely with your research administrators, SR, and ECIC to understand any foreign influence-related conditions (e.g., foreign person approval, data security requirements, etc.).
+Understand the terms and conditions: Work closely with your research administrators, SR, and ECIC to understand any export control or foreign influence-related conditions (e.g., foreign person approval, foreign talent program, and data security requirements, etc.).

 Ask Questions: If you have questions regarding improper foreign interference or the disclosure process, the University’s approach to addressing these concerns, or anything related, please work closely with your dean’s office or unit leader.